lesquerra/simple-sklearn-classifiers/README.md

 - <b>Decision Tree</b>.
 Configurations: max_depth = [1, 2, 3, ..., 50] and min_samples_split = [2, 3, 4, ..., 10].
 - <b>Random Forest</b>.
 Configurations: max_depth = [1, 2, 3, ..., 50] and min_samples_split = [2, 3, 4, ..., 10].

 Any configuration can be edited using the corresponding <code>parameters</code> variable.
-All <b>scores</b> are stacked and written into an output file.
+The best configuration <b>scores</b> for each algorithm are stacked and written into an output file.

 ## Running the algorithms